Cherry Shrimp Guide

 A. Definition of Red Cherry Shrimp

 The wild form of the shrimp species Neocaridina davidi (Bouvier 1904) was initially found in China, and the Korean was exported to Taiwan and Japan as live bait for fishing in rivers.
-In Taiwan, selective breeding led to the development of the cherry shrimp, which is now a popular aquarium species.
+In Taiwan, selective breeding ledOpens in a new tab. to the development of the cherry shrimp, which is now a popular aquarium species.

 The export of the wild form of N. davidi from China to Taiwan and Japan highlights the global trade in live aquatic species and the potential impact these species can have on new environments.
 The use of N. davidi as live bait for fishing highlights the hardiness of these creatures, as they were able to adapt to their new environment and establish populations in recent locations.
 In Taiwan, selective breeding led to the development of the cherry shrimp, a popular aquarium species known for its vibrant red coloration.